-Sara Murphy is an associate in Pierce Atwood's Litigation Practice Group.
+Sara Murphy is an associate in Pierce Atwood's Litigation Practice Group, where she focuses her practice on complex commercial litigation and class action defense.

 Before joining Pierce Atwood, Sara gained valuable insight into state appellate litigation and federal trial litigation first as a law clerk for the Honorable Chief Justice Leigh I. Saufley of the Maine Supreme Judicial Court, and subsequently as a law clerk for the Honorable D. Brock Hornby of the United States District Court for the District of Maine.